-Josh Kovacs is the manager of a residential apartment in New York.
-He is close to all the tenants, especially Arthur Shaw, a financier.
-One day Shaw is arrested by the FBI for fraud.
-Josh thinks it's a misunderstanding that can be resolved.
-But later he learns that the employees' pension fund which he asked Shaw to handle is gone.
+Manager of a high-rise condo, Josh Kovaks' a good relationship with the tenants; especially financier, Arthur Shaw.
+When Shaw's arrested for fraud.
+Josh thinks it's a misunderstanding that can be resolved, but later he learns that the employees' pension fund - which he asked Shaw to handle - is gone.
 When one of the employees tries to kill himself, Josh's views of Shaw change.
-He goes to see him and loses his temper.
-He loses his job.
-The FBI agent in charge of Shaw tells him that Shaw might walk and recovering the pension fund is unlikely.
-She tells him that it's been rumored that Shaw has $20 million lying around if he needs it in a hurry.
+He goes to see him and loses his temper - and his job.
+An FBI agent tells him Shaw might just walk, and recovering the fund is unlikely.
+She tells him it's been rumored that Shaw has $20 million lying around if he needs it in a hurry.
 Josh thinks he knows where it is.
-So with two other employees who also lost their jobs and an evicted tenant, they set out to get into Shaw's penthouse to get the money.Written by
+Josh, along with 2 other (fired) employees, a(n evicted) tenant, and an (criminal) acquaintance, they set out to get into Shaw's, and get the money.Written by

 47 of 59 people found this review helpful.

 Was this review helpful to you?